Mission & History

 We are an initiative of SF Day School, a K-8 independent school that values academic excellence for all students, whether in public or private schools.
 We are one of two dozen national affiliates of the Oakland-based organization Breakthrough Collaborative.

 Breakthrough began as Summerbridge, a college access program founded in 1978 at San Francisco’s University High School.
 The SF Day site was born when a steering committee comprised of parents, administrators, and Trustees explored options for broadening the school’s impact.
 Day School Summerbridge launched in 1993, under Founding Director Al Gonzales and then Head of School Jim Telander.
 SF Day has preserved and deepened its commitment in the two and a half decades since; Sally Rosenblatt and Barbara Scavullo, founding families at SF Day and two of the steering committee members, remain involved today.

 In 2008 we changed our name to Breakthrough San Francisco at SF Day School, to reflect the year-round nature of our program and capture the impact we strive for.
 2011 marked another milestone, when the SF Day Board of Trustees approved our expansion proposal.
 We began to grow in 2012, adding programming for seventh graders, followed by eighth grade programming in 2013 and high school support in 2014.
-In 2018, the first class of students graduated from our new eight-year program, and two more classes have now followed.
-Results thus far have been excellent: 100% of our graduates are attending college, including 84% at four-year schools.
+In 2018, the first class of students graduated from our new eight-year program, and three more classes have now followed.
+Results thus far have been excellent: 100% of our graduates are attending college, including 88% at four-year schools.